ivadop/tech2people/README.md

 If deadline of a created ToDo moves in the past as time goes by, date in the list is in red color.

 State is handled using NgRx liberary.
-(Initial state has two mocked up ToDos in the list just.)
+(Initial state has two mocked up ToDos in the list.
+It demonstrates cases of ToDos with deadlines that have already passed.)

 At some point, I realized my application lacked routing functionality, so I added a component named ```OtherComponent```.
 Its primary purpose is to demonstrate routing, though it currently serves no specific functional role in the application.